speeduino/Tunes/README.md

 * firmware: The firmware version that the tune was created with
 * provider: A username that will be shown in SpeedyLoader for who authored the tune
 * type: Either `Stock` or `Modified` depending on whether the tune is for a stock engine setup or a modified one
+* board: The hardware design that the tune was developed on (Eg v0.4, NA6 PNP etc)
 * description: A longer description of the tune.
 If it is for a modified engine, please describe in detail the modifications you've made
 * filename: The filename of the tune